Chinese national carbon trading scheme: Plan specifics

 There are also conditions that each zone must uphold, mainly regarding monitoring, reporting and verification.
 Each zone has their own mechanism of doing so, but they all face the same kind of penalties if failing to do so.
 These penalties include: a reduction of free allowances, a threat to publicizing said status in order to create social pressure, a two-year restricted access to special funds for energy research and if an excess of emission were to take place, the zone's government or company would have to pay three times the original allowance price.

+Chinese leader Xi Jinping publicly announced China's intention to develop a national carbon emissions trading system during a 2015 visit to the United States White House.
+China's Thirteenth Five-Year Plan (covering 2016–2020) required that the government develop regulations for the national system.
+In December 2017, China's National Development and Reform Commission (NDRC) announced the creation of the system.

 Difficulties

 There are challenges to China achieving these goals.
 The country will have to ensure that there will not be any overlap with already existing policies on prevention, reduction and consumption of pollutants.
 The country will also have to strictly monitor and enforce the scheme, and make sure that there is end to end transparency.
 There will also need to be special attention to carbon leakage and on price volatility.
 Since the pilot cities began this project, the price of carbon and caps has fluctuated.
 The government will also need to make sure that there is an efficient trade and exchange of allowances on the spot market.
 There will also need to be an plan to reduce greenhouse gas emissions to achieve their Paris agreement.

 On the other hand, policy makers face a struggle to allocate allowances.
 For the free allowance, they need to think about whom to give them to. for the auctioned ones, they need to think about the type of auction that is most convenient, and for the combined ones, all of the above.